My complete wilderness equipment list - find out which items I own and use

 Shoes

-My recommendation are the Dunlop S1 rubber boots for wet weather in the forest - they keep you very warm and are so comfortable that you can easily walk in them for 10 hours.
+My recommendation is the Dunlop S1 rubber boots for wet weather in the forest - they keep you very warm and are so comfortable that you can easily walk in them for 10 hours.
 Otherwise, for normal weather, I wear the Jack Wolfskin Vojo Hike 2.

 - Jack Wolfskin Men's Vojo Hike 2 Texapore Mid Trekking & Hiking Boots (All Seasons)